I love home design and home decoration, but I hate spending a lot of money. That’s why I taught myself to decorate on a budget.

 That is always it never comes on sale or is a good price to start with.
 Occasionally, OCCASIONALLY, it is OK to splurge a little.

 For instance, I recently splurged on this My Texas House rug because it’s not only stunning but an indoor/outdoor rug and easy to clean.
 That’s just what I needed with a toddler and a cat!
 Also, Walmart’s 2-day free shipping lately has been faster than Amazon.
 Woohoo!
+Here are a few of my other favorite affordable decor finds from Walmart.

 But speaking of Amazon, their home decor section is amazing too.
 I’m waiting until my cat completely finishes off my dining room chairs with his claws and then I’m buying these farmhouse-style (easy to clean!) dining room chairs.